smallbasic/smallbasic.github.io/_build/pages/guide.markdown

 END
 ```

 Keep file-name and unit-name the same.
 That helps the SB to automatically recompile the required units when it is needed.
-To link a program with a unit we use the @IMPORT@ keyword.
+To link a program with a unit we use the [IMPORT]{.code} keyword.

 > IMPORT MyUnit

 To access a member of a unit we must use the unit-name, a point and the name of the member.

 ```